joshuaonuegbu/skyGUARD/README.md

-# Development of a 4D Radar Processing System for Small UAV Detection
+# skyGUARD: Geo-fenced UAV for Airspace Radar Detection

-# Enhanced 4D Radar System for Small UAV Detection
+# University of Houston Senior Design Project for an Enhanced 4D Radar System for Small UAV Detection

 ## Table of Contents